Deploying the on-premises gateway in an on-premises Kubernetes or OpenShift cluster

 - Run the gateway_monitoring_services_deployment.sh script:

-./gateway_monitoring_services_deployment.sh - Depending on your environment, enter kubernetes when prompted for the deployment method.
+./gateway_monitoring_services_deployment.sh - Enter kubernetes when prompted for the deployment method.

 - Perform the following steps to configure the BMC Helix destination to which you want to send data collected by BMC Helix Intelligent Integrations: